greggriffin2/Desktop-MobileGame_v2/README.md

 * Mobile App
     * Open and build `SCCoPilotApp` in Android Studio
+    * Ensure that an emulator or physical device is set up with the IDE to run the tests
     * Navigate to the Terminal at the bottom of the screen
     * run `./gradlew connectedAndroidTest` (requires Gradle plugin to run this command)
     * This will output results to a text file, instructions for accessing it within the IDE will be displayed upon completion